kbroughton/azure_cis_scanner/README.md

 * Install [python3 for your platform](https://realpython.com/installing-python/).
 * see the install folder for platform specific pre-requisits

+If you have installed azure-cis-scanner on your native os and in a virtualenv there may be problems.
+We recommend you `pip uninstall azure-cis-scanner` on the native os if this is the case.
+If you only install natively or always in a virtualenv there should be no problem.

+In a virtualenv, on first run `azscan` may take a minute to produce results.
+Be patient.

 ### Commandline + pip install

 ```